 Peter's teen idol fame ended shortly thereafter, as more muscular actors like Willie Aames and Scott Baio rose to the limelight.

-Today Peter lives in upstate New York with his 6-year old daughter.
+Today Peter lives in upstate New York with his daughter.
 He has never married.